-For other financial assets such nontrade receivables, loans receivable, due from related parties and other receivables, ECLs are recognized in two stages.
-For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12 months (a 12-month ECL).
-For those credit exposures for which there has been a significant increase in credit risk (SICR) since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).
+For other financial assets such nontrade receivables, due from related parties and other receivables, ECLs are recognized in two stages.
+For credit exposures for which there has not been a SICR in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12 months (a 12-month ECL).
+For those credit exposures for which there has been a SICR since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).

 For cash and cash equivalents and short-term investments, the Group applies the low credit risk simplification.
 The probability of default and loss given defaults are publicly available and are considered to be low credit risk investments.
 It is the Group's policy to measure ECLs on such instruments on a 12-month basis.
-However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
+However, when there has been a SICR since origination, the allowance will be based on the lifetime ECL.
 The Group uses the ratings from reputable credit rating agencies to determine whether the debt instrument has SICR and to estimate ECLs.